-The CM is informed that the use of its user account is necessary to authenticate any request for a certificate or any request for revocation.
+The CM is informed that the use of its user account or the agent badge is necessary to authenticate any request for a certificate or any request for revocation.

 The RC is also informed of the escrow conditions of the private key corresponding to the certificate issued for the application service for which he is responsible.